Zatttch/ghostdance/README.md

 ++++
 ```

+The stylesheet assets/css/ipynb-custom.css is injected (appended) to that iframe's body, so you can use it to style the notebooks.

 ## Philosophy

 When I made this I had in mind an clear and simple template for showing articles, with very little or no egotrip.